• Skip to main content

 1. Chose Your Unit Study Topic Or Theme

 Choose a highly engaging theme the first few times you do unit studies.
 You want to focus on being successful with this way of learning and getting your kids to buy in that this is a fun way to learn.
-It is a fun way to learn, but sometimes overambitious moms can overdo it and turn something fun into too much work and too much stress.
+It is a fun way to learn, but an overambitious mom can turn something fun into too much work and too much stress.
 Keep it simple, highly-engaging, and fun!

 So choose a theme that your children will enjoy and embrace whole-heartedly.